RoughlyUnderscore/RoughlyUnderscore/README.md

 Contact me
 ===
 You can easily contact me in three ways:
-> - My Discord (Pluggg#5737) is easily the most effective way to contact me.
+> - My Discord (pluggg) is easily the most effective way to contact me.
 > - My mail (roughly.underscore (at) gmail.com) is also rather effective, but will probably take longer to be noticed.
 > - My SpigotMC account (https://www.spigotmc.org/members/zbll.864229/) is the least effective one, but one day I definitely will notice you.